Breakdown of random-matrix universality in persistent Lotka--Volterra communities

 Our results also have immediate relevance for the field of theoretical ecology.
-In a widely used approach pioneered by Robert May \cite{may, may71}, one supposes that the Jacobian governing small deviations of species abundances about a fixed point can be represented by a random matrix.
+In the widely used approach pioneered by Robert May \cite{may, may71}, one supposes that the Jacobian governing small deviations of species abundances about a fixed point can be represented by a random matrix.
 May does not say what the dynamics are that lead to this Jacobian.
-One particular objection to this approach is hence that the statistics of May's random matrices do not necessarily correspond to `feasible' equilibria \cite{stone, gibbs, allesinatang1}, i.e. fixed points of a dynamics in which all species abundances are non-negative.
+One particular objection to this approach is hence that the statistics of May's random matrices do not necessarily correspond to `feasible' equilibria \cite{stone, gibbs, allesinatang1, gilpin1975stability}.

 The fixed point of the GLVEs is feasible by construction.
-Therefore, our work shows that a random matrix approach can be used for studying the stability of a feasible equilibrium in a complex ecosystem.
+Therefore, our work shows that the stability of a feasible equilibrium in a complex ecosystem can be found by studying the eigenvalues of a random interaction matrix.
 Feasibility is reflected in the higher-order statistics of the interactions between species.
 Crucially, we find that these intricate statistics cannot be ignored if one is to correctly predict stability.

 \acknowledgements JWB is grateful to M. A. Moore for insightful and helpful discussions.
+The authors also wish to thank to Guy Bunin and Lyle Poley for enlightening conversations.
 We acknowledge partial financial support from the Agencia Estatal de Investigaci\'on (AEI, MCI, Spain) and Fondo Europeo de Desarrollo Regional (FEDER, UE), under Project PACSS (RTI2018-093732-B-C21) and the Maria de Maeztu Program for units of Excellence in R\&D, Grant MDM-2017-0711 funded by MCIN/AEI/10.13039/501100011033.